 On October 1, 1976, seven key Rockwell employees, along with four other Arkansas investors, formed POM Incorporated, which purchased Rockwell’s parking meter business.
 Exactly four years later on October 1, 1981, POM was purchased by Seth “Skeeter” Ward II of Little Rock, AR.
 Ward owned and operated POM until his death in May of 2013.
 Today, POM remains part of the Ward family and is operated by Skeeter Ward’s son, Seth Ward III.

 POM has produced millions of parking meters since the first 150 were installed in 1935.
 POM meters are located throughout the United States and have been sold in 45 different countries.
-POM meters are still produced in Russellville, AR, in an ISO 9001:2008 accredited facility.
+POM meters are still produced in Russellville, AR, in an ISO 9001:2015 quality certified facility.
 POM has won numerous local and national awards, including Presidential “E” and “E-Star” awards for excellence in exporting.